-Subsequent to completion of the Ares funds' investment in Daisy, in connection with Ares Management's routine quarterly survey of its investment funds' portfolio companies, Daisy informed the Ares funds that it has customer contracts with Melli Bank Plc and Persia International Bank Plc.
-Both Melli Bank Plc and Persia International Bank Plc have been designated by the Office of Foreign Assets Control within the U.S. Department of Treasury pursuant to Executive Order 13324.
-Daisy generated a total of £74,774 in annual revenues (less than 0.02% of Daisy's annual revenues) from its dealings with Melli Bank Plc and Persia International Bank Plc and Persia International Bank Plc prior to the Ares funds' investment in Daisy.
+Subsequent to completion of the Ares funds' investment in Daisy, in connection with Ares Management's routine quarterly survey of its investment funds' portfolio companies, Daisy informed the Ares funds that it has customer contracts with Melli Bank Plc, Persia International Bank Plc and Bank Saderat Plc.
+Melli Bank Plc, Persia International Bank Plc and Bank Saderat Plc have been designated by the Office of Foreign Assets Control within the U.S. Department of Treasury pursuant to Executive Order 13324.
+Daisy generated a total of £84,806 in annual revenues (less than 0.02% of Daisy's annual revenues) from its dealings with Melli Bank Plc, Persia International Bank Plc and Bank Saderat Plc and de minimis net profits.
+Daisy entered into the customer contracts with Melli Bank Plc, Persia International Bank Plc and Bank Saderat Plc prior to the Ares funds' investment in Daisy.

-Daisy has given notice of termination of the contracts to Melli Bank Plc and Persia International Bank Plc.
-Following termination of the contracts, Daisy does not intend to engage in any further dealings or transactions with Melli Bank Plc or Persia International Bank Plc.
+Daisy has given notice of termination of the contracts to Melli Bank Plc, Persia International Bank Plc and Bank Saderat Plc.
+Following termination of the contracts, Daisy does not intend to engage in any further dealings or transactions with Melli Bank Plc, Persia International Bank Plc or Bank Saderat Plc.